ShuvodipDasSowmik/Urbanome/README.md

 - **SRTM**: Shuttle Radar Topography Mission elevation data
 - **OpenAQ**: Air quality measurements

-### Data Sources Details
+### 🌐Data Sources Details
-- **ECOSTRESS**: Collected by ECOsystem Spaceborne Thermal Radiometer Experiment on Space Station.
+- **ECOSTRESS**: The ECOsystem Spaceborne Thermal Radiometer Experiment on Space Station, a NASA mission mounted on the International Space Station (ISS).
+It measures surface temperature to study plant water use, heat stress, and impacts of climate variability.
-- **Sentinel-2**: European Space Agency Sentinel-2 Mission.
+- **Sentinel-2**: An Earth observation mission of the European Space Agency (ESA) under the Copernicus Programme.
+While developed and operated by ESA, NASA contributes through ground station support, global data distribution, and collaborative research efforts.
-- **SRTM**: NASA Shuttle Radar Topography Mission.
+- **SRTM**: The Shuttle Radar Topography Mission, a joint project of NASA and the National Geospatial-Intelligence Agency (NGA).
+Flown aboard the Space Shuttle Endeavour in 2000, it collected near-global digital elevation data to create one of the most complete high-resolution topographic databases of Earth.
-- **OpenAQ**: Global open-source air quality monitoring with real-time and historical data.
-Provides PM2.5, PM10, NO2, O3, CO, and other pollutants.
+- **OpenAQ**: A global open-source air quality platform providing real-time and historical data.
+It aggregates measurements of pollutants such as PM2.5, PM10, NO₂, O₃, CO, and others from monitoring stations worldwide to support research, policy, and public awareness.

 ### 🛠 Tech Stack
 - **Frontend**: React.js with modern hooks and context